MarceloFaNu/MarceloFaNu/README.md

 <h4>Hello, people.</h4>

 I'm Marcelo and welcome to my personal code laboratory.
 Here will be my POCs, tutorials and projects that I consider relevant enough to keep and share.
-I hope I can help people the same way I've gotten help from other developers on the Internet.
+I hope I can help people the same way I was helped by other developers on the Internet.

 <h4>See ya around!</h4>
 <h4>Bye!</h4>